A Churnin’ Urn o’ Burnin’ FUNK!

 A churning urn of burning funk could also be an overflowing Porta Potty doused with gasoline and set on fire.

-In ’77, when I was in Catholic high school—and I must emphasize that this was a Catholic high school—the math teacher, Sister Rose Celine, called a guy named Brian up to do a problem on the chalkboard.
+In ’77, when I was in Catholic high school—and I must emphasize that this was not just any Catholic high school, but Hayden Extremely Catholic High School—the math teacher, Sister Rose Celine, called a guy named Brian up to do a problem on the chalkboard.